For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 The first lesson relates to whether your corporate vision and strategy match.
 We will help you assess whether your organizational strategy aligns with where you want your corporate vision to take you.
 When these don't match, it can create big and small cultural problems.

-The second lesson focuses on pragmatic approaches to prioritizing accountability.
+The second lesson focuses on pragmatic approaches to accountability.
 Your people need to trust that when a problem arises, it will be handled responsibly, respectfully, and in accordance with company policies.
 Low levels of accountability lead to internal conflicts.

 The third lesson challenges you do think about adaptability within your culture.
 Changes are a part of life, and business.
 How you adapt to those changes says a lot about your cultural resiliency.
-This lesson will ask critical questions about creating an adaptable culture.
+This lesson will ask important questions about creating an adaptable culture.

-The fifth lesson introduces and examines the importance of personality traits.
+The fifth lesson introduces the importance of personality traits.
 Through our work we have found that many leaders don't think about the impact of personality traits on their office culture and interpersonal relationships.

 The eighth lesson addresses a big business buzzword: emotional intelligence.
 We firmly believe that the best leaders are self-aware, meaning they know themselves and they know their people.
 High emotional intelligence helps build resiliency.